ZelongGuo/zelongguo.github.io/research.md

 <!-- this is inline css gramma,it is not recommanded...
 Search for W3School -->
 <!-- <p style="color:red;">Coming soon ...</p> -->

-### Co- and Post-seismic Modeling of 2017 Iran-Iraq (Sarpol -e Zahab) Mw 7.3 Earthquake
+### Co- and Post-seismic Modeling of 2017 Iran-Iraq (Sarpol-e Zahab) Mw 7.3 Earthquake

 <p style='text-align: justify'>
 <b>1.
 Using analytical models,</b> P.S., This is the 1st work for my PhD